 Here’s the overall takeaway from the issue of whether subdirectories or subdomains are better for SEO.
 And, as Mueller echoes, you may not be surprised to learn that it all depends on what’s best for your business:

-In contrast, subdomains have their own domain name and are considered separate websites from your main domain.
-Consequently, content authority on a subdomain has minimal impact on your main website's rankings or other subdomains.
-Among other reasons, website owners generally use subdomains to create website sections that are related to but separate from their main website, such as a subdomain for their support center or their blog.
+Subdomains create separate sites under your brand.
+They're useful when your regional content is distinct enough that you want search engines to treat each version independently.
+Website owners generally use subdomains to create website sections that are related to but separate from their main website, such as a subdomain for their support center or their blog.

 Subdirectories and subdomains are also commonly used to carve out sections for different language versions of a website.
 Some webmasters prefer to use subdirectories for such multilingual pages, while others prefer to create new subdomains.
 If you’re in the same position and are wondering what the “right” way of doing things is, there isn’t one!
 It all depends on your SEO strategy and the approach that you think works best for your business.